camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/wls/chapters/02-web-applications/02-install-cockpit-tasklist.html.md

 ---

-The web application archive that contains camunda Cockpit and Tasklist resides under `webapps/camunda-webapp-ee-wls-$PLATFORM_VERSION.war` in the WLS distribution archive.
+The web application archive that contains camunda Cockpit and Tasklist resides under `webapps/camunda-webapp-ee-wls-$PLATFORM_VERSION.war` in the Oracle WebLogic Application Server distribution archive.

-In this section we explain how to install the WAR file using the WebLogic Server Administration Console:
+In this section we explain how to install the WAR file using the Oracle WebLogic Server Administration Console:

-1. Open the WebLogic Server Administration Console.
+1. Open the Oracle WebLogic Server Administration Console.
 2. Navigate to the **Domain Structure / YOUR_DOMAIN / Deployments** page.
 3. Click the **Install** button.
 The first page of the Wizard opens.
 4. Using the File Browser, select the `camunda-webapp-ee-wls-$PLATFORM_VERSION.war` file from the distribution and upload it.